 For some further activity inspiration, why not check out our ’16 screen-free things to do in Wales’ blog too?

 To fuel the climb: Tucked away among mountains and valleys are Snowdonia's first-class cafes, pubs and eateries.
 There's no shortage of eateries with a view, but it's well worth stopping at Caffi Gwynant for a meal before or after you climb Mount Snowdon.
 With the backdrop of Wales' iconic mountain peak, tuck into a hearty breakfast or lunch at the café, including everything from smashed avocado on toast to a full Welsh breakfast.

-For fine dining and utterly delicious local ingredients, Signatures Restaurant is a fine choice.
-Set on the North Wales coast, expect decadent dishes such as duo of Welsh beef with horseradish pomme puree, and root vegetable gratin in red wine jus or trio of Welsh lamb with a carrot and swede parcel and fondant potato.
+For fine dining and local ingredients: Signatures Restaurant is the perfect choice!
+Set on the North Wales coast, expect decadent dishes such as duo of Welsh beef with horseradish pomme puree, and root vegetable gratin in red wine jus, or trio of Welsh lamb with a carrot and swede parcel and fondant potato.